-Uncertainty remains in the estimated global annual total dust emissions.
-Direct dust emission flux observations are few.
-Current atmospheric models apply a global scale factor to optimize with a specific set of ground observations.
 Because of the non-linear dependence on resolution of the dust emissions, the source strength has historically depended upon model resolution, which inhibits general evaluation.
-The native resolution offline dust emissions facilitate consistent evaluation and application across all model resolutions.
-Such consistency is particularly important for stretched-grid simulations with the capability for factors of over 100 variation in resolution within a single simulation (Bindle et al., 2020).
+The native-resolution offline dust emissions facilitate consistent evaluation and application across all model resolutions.
+Such consistency is particularly important for stretched-grid simulations with the capability for variation in resolution by factors of over 100 within a single simulation (Bindle et al., 2020).

-4 Summary and Conclusions
+4 Summary and conclusions

 The nonlinear dependence of dust emission parameterizations upon model resolution poses a challenge for the next generation of chemical transport models with nimble capability for multiple resolutions.
 The method explored here to calculate offline dust emissions at native meteorological resolution promotes consistency of dust emissions across different model resolutions.
-We take advantage of the capability of HEMCO standalone module to calculate dust emission offline at native meteorological resolution using the DEAD dust emission scheme combined with an updated high resolution dust source function.
-We evaluate the performance of the simulation with native resolution offline dust emissions and an updated dust source function with source strength of 2,000 Tg yr-1.
+We take advantage of the capability of the HEMCO standalone module to calculate dust emission offline at native meteorological resolution using the DEAD dust emission scheme combined with an updated high-resolution dust source function.
+We evaluate the performance of the simulation with native-resolution offline dust emissions and an updated dust source function with source strength of 2000 Tg yr^{-1} .
 We find better agreement with measurements, including satellite and AERONET AOD, and surface dust concentrations.
-The offline fine resolution dust emissions strengthen the dust emissions over smaller desert regions.
+The offline fine-resolution dust emissions strengthen the dust emissions over smaller desert regions.
 The independence of source strength from simulation resolution facilitates evaluation with observations.
-Sensitivity simulations with an annual global source strength of either 1,500 or 2,500 Tg generally degraded the performance.
-A sensitivity simulation with North American emissions reduced by 30% improved the annual mean slope versus observations.
-Future work should continue to develop and evaluate the representation of dust deposition and regional seasonal variation.
+Sensitivity simulations with an annual global source strength of either 1500 or 2500 Tg generally degraded the performance.
+A sensitivity simulation with North American emissions re-